gojue/ecaptureQ/README.md

 This is the standard, all-in-one mode.
 In this mode, the `ecapture` binary is bundled directly within the `eCaptureQ` application.

   * **Supported Platforms**: **Linux**, **Android**
+  > [!IMPORTANT]
+  > The integrated Linux build must be compiled from source.

   * **Features**:
       * **Out-of-the-Box**: No need to manually install or configure `ecapture`.
       * **Automated Management**: `eCaptureQ` automatically manages the lifecycle of the capture process.